Michael Breaugh

 Michael James Breaugh (September 13, 1942 – November 22, 2019) was a Canadian politician.
-He served in the Legislative Assembly of Ontario from 1975 to 1990, and in the House of Commons of Canada from 1990 to 1993.
+He served in the Legislative Assembly of Ontario from 1975 to 1990, and in the House of Commons of Canada from a 1990 by-election until 1993.

 Background

-Breaugh was educated at Peterborough Teachers' College, Queen's University and the University of Toronto.
-A teacher by training, he served on the executive of the Ontario English Catholic Teachers Association.
+Breaugh was one of four sons of Thomas Breaugh and Marion Rush; his brothers were Harold, Patrick, and Tom.
+He was educated at Peterborough Teachers' College, Queen's University, and the University of Toronto.
+A teacher by training, he served as an executive of the Ontario English Catholic Teachers Association.